stevegt/grid-cli/v2/doc/420-routing.md

 // Example usage
 func main() {
     message := "ABC123"
-    routeMessage(message)
+    routeMessage(message[:3])
 }
 ```

-This simple example utilizes the exchange rate table to make routing decisions, demonstrating how PromiseGrid can dynamically adapt based on the value of hosts' personal currencies.
+This simple example utilizes both the exchange rate table and routes table to make routing decisions, demonstrating how PromiseGrid can dynamically adapt based on the value of hosts' personal currencies and advertised services.

 ## Open Questions